Robbiekruszynski/Angular-Nike-/README.md

 ### Setup/Installation Requirements for Live Deployment
 * You will need to create an api file
 `touch src/app/api-keys.ts`
-* You are required you to have a firebase project setup so please go to https://www.firebase.com and signin with your google account then select Console in the top right corner
+* You are required you to have a firebase project setup so please go to https://www.firebase.com and sign in with your google account then select Console in the top right corner
 * Create a new project.
 Your project name should align with the overall project.
 Name it angular-nike.
 * Open Angular-nike folder in your text editor.
 * Locate the api-keys.ts file that we created in the project